predix-ui/predix-ui/_pages/develop/context-browser.md

 <img class="gif" src="/img/developer-guides/context-browser/context-browser-gif-view-children-icon.gif"/>

-**What is it:** The 'view children' icon appears when the user hovers over a context item that has children or can have children.
+**What it is:** The 'view children' icon appears when the user hovers over a context item that has children or can have children.
 Tapping the icon activates the item, opening it so the user can view its children.
 Tapping the icon does not select the item or change the current context.
+With or without the children icon, tapping anywhere in the context item *except* the select icon will perform the same action, activating an item and displaying its children if applicable.

 **How to enable it:** This icon is hidden by default.
 To show it, set the px-context-browser `show-arrow` attribute.
 Example: